recordedfuture/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 ## Response (Enrichment) - IP, Domain, Hash, URL

 This playbook leverages the Recorded Future API to automatically enrich the IP, Domain, Url and Hash indicators, found in incidents.
-Incidents will be enriched with Recorded Future context: Risk Score, Risk Rules, research links, technical links, previous detections and a link to the Recorded Future Intelligence Card.
+Incidents will be enriched with the following Recorded Future context: Risk Score, Risk Rules, Research links, Technical links, Previous detections and a link to the Recorded Future Intelligence Card.
 The enrichment will be posted as a comment in the Microsoft Sentinel incident.
 For additional information please visit [Recorded Future](https://www.recordedfuture.com/integrations/microsoft).

-The automatic enrichments only works if the alerts are mapped to on a known entity type (IP, Domain, Url or File Hash) as described here [Create custom analytics rules to detect threats](https://learn.microsoft.com/en-us/azure/sentinel/detect-threats-custom#alert-enrichment).
-Also setup enrichment automation as described in next section.
+The automatic enrichments only works if the alerts are mapped to a known entity type (IP, Domain, Url or File Hash) as described here [Create custom analytics rules to detect threats](https://learn.microsoft.com/en-us/azure/sentinel/detect-threats-custom#alert-enrichment).
+The setup of enrichment automation is described in the next section.